 In my mind's eye, I can see light at the end of the tunnel.
 I am 78 years old, after all.
 In the long haul of human of human life, I'm probably somewhere in the final lap.

 Taking another full, conscious breath, continuing to relax and open, the tunnel and the light dissolve into the clear, luminous brilliance that is beyond endings and beginnings.
 I'm at peace at hOMe Sweet OM.
-Home is where the Heart is.

 Touching Stillness, even for a few brief moments, is like feeling the warm glow of a fireplace, snuggling at home on a snowy evening peering through the window at the moon.
-Paradoxically, it's also like sipping clear, crisp spring water on a steamy summer day.
+Paradoxically, Touching Stillness also like sipping clear, crisp spring water on a steamy summer day.
 In Stillness, a Presence emerges.
 In a silent whisper, it sings of the Ineffable, that infinite space where the fundamentally mysterious and completely ordinary meet to form the fabric of Life itself.

 Simply Sitting Still

 Although I use a variety of meditation techniques, have an active prayer life, and practice a set of daily spiritual rituals, the foundation of my personal practice for decades has been shikantazaI simple sit still with what Zen teacher Norman Fischer calls "the basic feeling of being alive."
-Seated erect, my attention is allowed to rest in the moment to moment experience of my breath and body, I relax into the embrace in the expansive spaciousness of what contemporary spiritual teacher Eckhart Tolle calls the Eternal Now.
+Seated erect, my attention is allowed to rest in the moment to moment experience of my breath and body.
+Simply Sitting Still, I relax into the embrace in the expansive spaciousness of what contemporary spiritual teacher Eckhart Tolle calls the Eternal Now.

 Of course, this is often easier said than done.
 It takes Practice.